Modeling Online Behavior in Recommender Systems: The Importance of Temporal Context: Conclusion

 \section{Conclusion}

-Following standard offline recommendation evaluations during development, based on random sampling of user-item interactions as held-out data, leads to false confidence when deploying models in real-life scenarios.
-Previous research generally focused on developing better metrics to reflect real-world performance, but still omitted temporal context.
-We highlighted the lack of standardization and proposed two temporal evaluation protocols that empirically better approximate real-life conditions.
+Following standard offline recommendation evaluations during development may lead to false confidence when deploying models in real-life scenarios.
+Utilizing random sampling to hold out data is not an adequate approximation of many real-life use-cases.
+Previous research generally focuses on developing better metrics to reflect real-world performance, but still omits temporal context.
+We highlight this lack of standardization and propose two temporal evaluation protocols that empirically better approximate real-life conditions.

-Our second contribution is a novel recency objective, that can be used to integrate temporal information in existing time-unaware recommenders.
-We propose to leverage~a multi-objective approach and train models on relevance and recency simultaneously.
-Experiments on three real-world publicly available datasets showed that our method produced solutions that strictly dominate those obtained with a model trained on a single-objective optimization.
+Our second contribution is to propose leveraging a multi-objective approach and train models on relevance and recency simultaneously.
+We show that a naive recency objective can be used to integrate temporal information in existing time-unaware recommenders.
+Experiments on three real-world publicly available datasets demonstrate that our method produced solutions that strictly dominate those obtained with a model trained on a single-objective optimization.

 We explored datasets that are frequently used in recommender systems research, all related to digital media content.
 Digital media content is consumed frequently and generally without much repetition.
 The importance of recency and capturing transient behavioral trends may not be equivalent in other recommender systems applications, such as grocery or clothes shopping.
 The influence of temporal dynamics on these sectors is an exciting topic, and we leave it to future academic and commercial research.